Your Gift Matters

 The Phillips Music Endowment Fund was established to provide a solid foundation for the music program for decades to come.
 The fund's current goal is to build a $3 million endowment, which would provide the $150,000 needed annually for artists' honoraria, the music director, recordings, concert expenses, and other costs.
 Gifts of any size can be added to the endowment.
 Naming opportunities are available.
 The Phillips is happy to work with donors to customize a package of recognition opportunities and benefits.

-For more information about contributing to the Music Endowment Fund or joining the Concertmasters, contact:
+For more information about contributing to the Music Annual Fund or Endowment Fund, or joining the Phillips Chamber Society, contact:

 SUPPORT THE LIBRARY AND ARCHIVES